pnnl/mercat/README.md

 * Runs prodigal on `test.fa`, then runs mercat on the resulting protein file.
 * Results are generally stored in input-file-name_{protein|nucleotide}.csv and input-file-name_{protein|nucleotide}_summary.csv
    * `test_protein.csv` and `test_protein_summary.csv` in this example
-* `test_protein.csv` contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for individual sequences.
 * `test_protein_summary.csv` contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for all unique kmers across all sequences in `test.fa`
 * `test_protein_diversity_metrics.txt` containing the alpha diversity metrics.

+* `test_protein.csv` contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for individual sequences.
+  > NOTE: We disabled the code that generates this file since computing k-mer counts for individual sequences was getting very expensive in terms of time & memory usage for large input files.

 Other usage examples:
 ---------------------